hzFishy/UnrealNotes/content/Other/Extra/Anti cheats and security.md

 A solution would be to add some randomness in the recoil pattern, that a human wouldn't notice, keeping a skill game *(= good and legit player can learn the pattern)*.

-## Miscs
+### Others

 **Trigger Bot**
 A trigger bot is something common in cheat menus.
 A trigger bot shoots for you if you aim at a target.

 ## Tools

 > [!Danger] Warning!
-> Please do not use these in multiplayer games, go for a solo game or your own one.
+> Please do not use these in multiplayer games, go for a solo game or your own game.
 > I am listing them for research and testing purposes.

 **Disassemblers**